vessels-tech/papers/4pbot/blog/2018-03-16-seattle-day-1.md

-# How to Pitch Niece Tech to Super Important People
+# How to Pitch Niche Tech to Super Important People
 ## or, at least how I went about it, and what I learned.